Period: March–April 2022

 Period: April–August 2022

-Unit: 1st Platoon, 2nd Company, 206 TrO Battalion subordinated to 28th Mechanized Brigade
+Unit: 1st Platoon, 2nd Company, 206 TDB subordinated to 28th Mechanized Brigade

-The unit began developing its unmanned capabilities, conducting reconnaissance along the line of contact.
+The unit began developing its unmanned component, conducting reconnaissance of the line of contact.
 This is where the concept of "Madyar's Birds" (Птахи Мадяра) was born.

-In August 2022, the first FPV drone was assembled, and a crew training group was formed at a base near Ruska Kosa (7–10 km from the contact line).
+In August 2022, the first FPV drone was assembled, and a crew training group was formed at a base near Ruska Kosa (7–10 km from the line of contact).

 Period: November 2022 — March 2023